nicsaunier/Electricity_TSA/README.md

 #### Energy Demand and the Weather

 Peaks in energy demand were seen to correspond to days of extreme heat, or more rarely, extreme cold.
 Heat has a stronger effect as air conditioning is almost always powered by electricity, whereas heat can come from many different sources which were not accounted for here.

-* see if I can find a particularly mild summer to contrast with a hot one not too far away in years
+52 degrees Fahrenheit, or approximately 11 degrees celcius, was found to be the mean monthly temperature associated with the lowest consumption of electricity, though this is a national average temperature and it is possible that the temperature in the region was different.

 #### Energy Demand and Holidays